How many times have you said that?

 It confused me because I was only being truthful and when you have a mental illness, it won’t just go away, chances are it will always be there, even in good days, so I never really will be ok.

-So after many years of negative responses and shitty friendships, I learnt to repress feelings for the sake of it being less hassle.
+So after many years of negative responses and shitty friendships, I learned to repress feelings for the sake of it being less hassle.

 I do now and again show my real feelings, typically when it’s all go too much and I have cracked and am on the verge of a relapse, this isn’t healthy.